AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 In this lesson, you will stream data using the Adobe Experience Platform Web SDK.

-There are two main tasks we must complete in the Adobe Experience Platform Data Collection interface:
+There are two main tasks we must complete in the Data Collection interface:

 * We must implement Web SDK on the Luma website to send data about visitor activity from the website to the Adobe Edge network.
 We will do a simple implementation using tags (formerly Launch)

 * We must configure a datastream, which tells the Edge network where to forward the data.
 We will configure it to send the data to our `Luma Web Events` dataset in our Platform sandbox.

 **Data Engineers** will need to ingest streaming data outside of this tutorial.
-When implementing Adobe Experience Platform's Web or Mobile SDKs, typically a web or mobile developer is involved in the data layer creation and tags property configuration.
+When implementing Adobe Experience Platform's Web or Mobile SDKs, typically a web or mobile developer is involved in the data layer creation and tag property configuration.

 Before you begin the exercises, watch these two short videos to learn more about streaming data ingestion and Web SDK:
 >[!VIDEO](https://video.tv.adobe.com/v/28425?quality=12&learn=on)